dledesm97/pythonProject/README.md

 real-time, and uses embedded data in the library which may be up to date and uses the European Central Bank as it's source.

+Installation of Countryinfo is needed for returning data about countries, ISO info and states/provinces within them and most of the information included in this library is what is listed on Wikipedia and may contain minor errors

 ## Built With